-- A. Associate Members are appointed by the BOCC in January of each year for a term of one (1) year to serve both the PC and the BZA and attend both meetings.
-Associate Members shall act only when a regular member is temporarily unable to act.
-Associate Members shall be permitted to attend all meetings and may participate in the discussion of any matter coming before the PC or the BZA except for motions for approval/disapproval and voting. - B. When one or more associate members are needed for either the PC or the BZA, the Associate Member(s) shall be selected in a random draw from the names of all Associate Members present at the meeting.
-Preference will be given first to those Associate Members who attended the site tour.
+- of one (1) year to serve both the PC and the BZA and attend both meetings.
+Associate members shall act only when a regular member is temporarily unable to act.
+Associate members shall be permitted to attend all meetings and may participate in the discussion of any matter coming before the PC or the BZA except for motions for approval/disapproval and voting. - B. When one or more associate members are needed for either the PC or the BZA, the associate(s) shall be selected in a random draw from the names of all associates present at the meeting.
 If needed, the draw shall be before each PC and BZA meeting commences. - C. In the event there are not enough associate members available to fill vacancies, up to one-half of the members of the BZA may be seated on the PC while all the members of the PC are ex-officio members of the BZA.
-No members of the BCC shall be members of the PC or the BZA. - D. Associate Members selected shall participate as seated members.
+No members of the BOCC shall be members of the PC or the BZA. - D. Associate Members selected shall participate as seated members. - E. Upon a permanent vacancy in the seated membership of either the PC or the BZA, the vacant seated positions should be filled by associate members first, if practical.
+The BOCC may request recommendations from the Chairperson of each board which of the Associate Members are best qualified to be appointed to fill a vacancy. - F. Vacancies shall be filled for unexpired terms in the same manner as in the case of original appointments.